baranusluel/sentiment-cnn/index.md

 Our team performs supervised learning with a convolutional neural network model to perform sentiment analysis on movie reviews.
 The corpus consists of reviews from multiple movie review aggregators such as IMDB and Rotten Tomatoes with corresponding sentiment labels, as found in existing datasets [5][6].

+TODO: Background, existing literature

+TODO: Why is this important?

+### Dataset and Pre-Processing

+TODO: Where we got the dataset, nature of the data

+Below are several randomly selected quotes from the movie reviews in the dataset, to demonstrate the nature of the data:

+`hollywood adaptations of plays rarely come off much worse than this b&w one did . there is no kind way to put it otherwise , or to say if only it did this or that the film could have been saved , nor is there reason to say , if the acting was better the film could have been bearable .`

+`wonderland is a rather sugary romance film that is as subtle as a ton of bricks falling on you . you can see its plot developing from a mile away .`

+`director paul verhoeven , whose previous works include movies as diverse as robocop and basic instinct , takes an especially imaginative and fresh approach to science fiction with his new film starship troopers .`

+TODO: Visualization, word cloud of the dataset

+TODO: Visualize distribution of positive/neutral/negative labels

+TODO: What pre-processing we perform, what is word2vec (with visualization)

 ### Methods

 The input data consists of labelled plaintext movie reviews from multiple movie review aggregators such as IMDB and Rotten Tomatoes.
 We use a word embedding tool such as word2vec to map the plaintext words contained in each review to vectors, which are merged to form a feature set representation.
 Our model categorizes reviews as positive, neutral, or negative, outputted as 3-element vectors ([1, 0, 0], [0, 1, 0], and [0, 0,1], respectively) from a linear layer.
 Based on the loss between these outputs and the correct sentiment labels, the model is optimized to predict correctly.

 The sentiment analysis model may use a convolutional neural network (CNN).
 Previous work has shown that deep learning [2][4] and CNN’s [1] can be successfully applied to natural language processing tasks.
 The final layer of the network is a softmax layer with three neurons, with the output of each corresponding to the probability that the given input review is positive, neutral, or negative.

+TODO: Why we picked this model architecture

 <p align="center"><img src="./assets/architecture.png" alt="Model Architecture" height="800"/></p>

+TODO: What we do against overfitting

-### Potential Results
+### Results

 We will evaluate the accuracy of our model by comparing the model’s predicted rating for each movie review aggregator to the actual rating.
 We hope to achieve an accuracy of at least 70%, which approaches the results found in existing literature (mid 70% range with classical ML methods such as SVMs [3], above 80% with deep learning [2]).

-### Results

 <p align="center"><img src="./assets/loss_graph.png" alt="Loss Graph"/></p>